-- Large number of civilisations to choose from or create your own.
+- Over 20 unique civilisations to choose from or create your own which bring their own heroes and strategies.

-- Start in the prehistoric age and advance to the space age.
+- Start in the prehistoric age and advance to the space age with dozens of epochs that unlock new structures, technology and units.

-- Morale and hero system adds another layer to combat.
+- Morale and hero system adds another layer to combat strategy as you manage your units carefully for maximum efficiency.

 Review Platform: PC